Disposable food packaging: Sanitation

 The use of disposable foodservice packaging is a step toward preventing foodborne disease.
-By being used only once, these products significantly reduce food contamination and the spread of diseases.
+By being used only once, these products help reduce food contamination and the spread of diseases.

 The U.S. Food and Drug Administration’s Food Code authoritatively spells out the sanitary and health advantages of single-use foodservice packaging in specific situations: "A food establishment without facilities...for cleaning and sanitizing kitchenware and tableware shall provide only single-use kitchenware, single-service articles, and single-use articles for use by food employees and single-service articles for use by consumers."
 The Food Code further states "in situations in which the reuse of multiuse items could result in foodborne illness to consumers, single-service and single-use articles must be used to ensure safety."

 Materials

 Disposable foodservice packaging can be made from a number of materials, each with its own uses and benefits.

 Aluminum

 Aluminum is used to manufacture foils, wraps, bags, containers, and trays.